Hains/openpli-dm920-python3/README.md

 in file /site.conf
 <br>
 <br>
-To update build-environment, just run
+To update build-environment including all submodules, just run
 ```
-make update                         //This also update all submodules.
+make update
 ```

 For 3rd-party plugins, change link in:<br>